kutyel/kutyel-hakyll/src/posts/2023-08-02-elm-screenshots.md

 ---

-Nothing else to say, this all worked out in the end and I suffered so much I just wanted to skip some of my it to the next generation of Elm developers! 😘
+Nothing else to say, this all worked out in the end and I suffered so much I just wanted to skip some of it to the next generation of Elm developers! 😘

-If you enjoying reading this, please share it in your social networks and **follow me on [Twitter](https://twitter.com/FlavioCorpa)!** 🙌🏻
+If you enjoyed reading this, please share it in your social networks and **follow me on [Twitter](https://twitter.com/FlavioCorpa)!** 🙌🏻

 Happy coding! 😎🖖🏻